2Toucans-com/2Toucans-Playground/README.md

 # 2Toucans-Playground
 This is a fun place to experiment, practice and be creative!

+1. You'll need to download git to your machine.
-1. You'll need to join https://github.com/
+2. You'll need to join https://github.com/

 If you use vs-code, add the live server extension & click on the live browser button, that should be to the bottom left of your vscode screen.